yearn/yearn-vaults/docs/DEPLOYMENT.md

 Make sure you have the brownie environment setup before trying to deploy a vault.
 Check out the [Readme MD](https://github.com/yearn/yearn-vaults/blob/master/README.md) for instructions.

+The below instructions show some python commands that assume you are using the brownie console or a brownie script setup is in place.

 ## Deploying a new Experimental Vault

 1. Clone this repo and run `brownie run scripts/deploy.py --network <network-to-deploy-vault>`